 For a man who created some of the world’s most luscious art, his dietary needs were actually quite humble.
 The list consists of items such as: a herring, anchovies, full-bodied wine, fennel soup, and tortellini.

 Galileo’s Shopping List, Italy, 17th Century

-Observing the universe using telescopes of his own invention, Galileo is often credited as the first person to prove the earth is round.
-Needless to say, he’s the bane of Flat-Earthers!
+Observing the universe using telescopes of his own invention, Galileo is often credited as the first person to prove the earth revolved around the sun and not the other way around.

 Galileo’s shopping list is intriguing because is starts as an incredibly humdrum grocery list, including items such as spices and lentils.
 Then it shifts to include more robust items such as crystals and even an organ pipe!

 his shopping list literally helped change the shape of the world.